rohan472000/MySQL_Scripts/README.md

 - Run the scripts using python script_name.py

 ## License
 This project is licensed under the terms of the MIT license.
+See LICENSE for more information,

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, KIndly fork and make PR with description.